FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-12-21-deploy-a-hugo-static-site-to-azure-with-github-actions.md

 ## Deploying to Azure Web App

-As we want to deploy the `public/dist-blog` to the Azure Web App we can add the publish profile to the GitHub Secrets as described [here](https://offering.solutions/blog/articles/2020/12/16/deploy-a-.net-5-asp.net-core-application-to-azure-with-github-actions/) and use the folder as the `package` to upload directly
+As we want to deploy the `public/dist-blog` to the Azure Web App we can add the publish profile to the GitHub Secrets as described [here](https://offering.solutions/blog/articles/2020/12/16/deploy-a-.net-5-asp.net-core-application-to-azure-with-github-actions/) and use the folder as the `package` to upload it directly

 ```
 - name: 'Deploy Blog to Azure Web App'